gaois/documental/docs/software/terminologue/configuration.en.md

 "rootPath": "/terminologue/"
 ```

-If your URL contains anything other than the default HTTP port then, again, the port should be included in `baseUrl` **and** given separately as `port`.
+If your URL contains anything other port than the default HTTP port then, again, the port should be included in `baseUrl` **and** given separately as `port`.

 ---